Indo-Pakistani war of 1965: Battle of Burki

+Battle of Dograi

 The thrust against Lahore consisted of the 1st Infantry Division supported by the three tank regiments of the 2nd Independent Armoured Brigade; they quickly advanced across the border, reaching the Ichhogil (BRB) Canal by 6 September.
 The Pakistani Army held the bridges over the canal or blew up those it could not hold, effectively stalling any further advance by the Indians on Lahore.
-One unit of the Indian Jat Regiment, 3 Jat, had also crossed the Icchogil canal and captured the town of Batapore (Jallo Mur to Pakistan) on the west side of the canal.
-The same day, a counter offensive consisting of an armoured division and infantry division supported by Pakistan Air Force Sabres forced the Indian 15th Division to withdraw to its starting point.
-Although 3 Jat suffered minimal casualties, the bulk of the damage being taken by ammunition and stores vehicles, the higher commanders had no information of 3 Jat's capture of Batapore and misleading information led to the command to withdraw from Batapore and Dograi to Ghosal-Dial.
-This move brought extreme disappointment to Lt-Col Desmond Hayde, CO of 3 Jat.
-Dograi was eventually recaptured by 3 Jat on 21 September, for the second time but after a much harder battle due to Pakistani reinforcements, in the Battle of Dograi.
+3rd Jat battalion was the first Indian unit to cross the Icchogil canal and capture it alongside Dograi.
+The same day, a counteroffensive consisting of an armoured division and infantry division supported by Pakistan Air Force Sabres forced the Indian 15th Division to withdraw to its starting point.
+Although 3 Jats suffered minimal casualties, the bulk of the damage being taken by ammunition and store vehicles, the higher commanders had no information of 3 Jats' capture of Dograi and misleading information led to the command to withdraw from Batapore and Dograi to Ghosal-Dial.
+This move brought extreme disappointment to Lt-Col Desmond Hayde, CO of the 3 Jats.
+Dograi was eventually recaptured by the three Jats on 21 September, for the second time but after a much harder battle due to Pakistani reinforcements, in the Battle of Dograi.

-On 8 September 1965, a company of 5 Maratha Light Infantry was sent to reinforce a Rajasthan Armed Constabulary (RAC) post at Munabao – a strategic hamlet about 250 kilometres from Jodhpur.
-Their brief was simple.
-To hold the post and to keep Pakistan's infantry battalions from overrunning the post at bay.
+On 8 September 1965, a company of five Maratha Light Infantry was sent to reinforce a Rajasthan Armed Constabulary (RAC) post at Munabao – a strategic hamlet about 250 kilometers from Jodhpur.
+Their brief was simple: to hold the post and to keep Pakistan's infantry battalions from overrunning the post at bay.
 But at Maratha Hill (in Munabao) – as the post has now been christened – the Indian company could barely manage to thwart the intense attack for 24 hours.
-A company of 3 Guards with 954 heavy mortar battery ordered to reinforce the RAC post at Munabao could never reach.
+A company of three Guards with 954 heavy mortar battery ordered to reinforce the RAC post at Munabao could never reach.
 The Pakistani Air Force had strafed the entire area, and also hit a railway train coming from Barmer with reinforcements near Gadra road railway station.
 On 10 September, Munabao fell into Pakistani hands, and efforts to capture the strategic point did not succeed.